South Australians love their beaches. Adelaide's beaches are the most visited public land in South Australia.

-The department uses a range of strategies and practical activities to manage and protect our coastal environments and assists the Coast Protection Board to manage coast protection issues along the South Australian coastline.
-This includes implementing the Adelaide Living Beaches strategy.
+The department uses a range of strategies and practical activities to manage and protect our coastal environments and assists the Coast Protection Board to manage coast protection.
+This work includes managing Adelaide's beaches since 1973.

-Find out what we are doing to protect our coasts across the state:
+Find out what else we're doing to protect our coasts across the state: